melisgl/journal/README.md

     ()
     ```

-    Filtering can be thought of as removing nodes of the tree of frames,
+    Skipping can be thought of as removing nodes of the tree of frames,
     connecting its children to its parent.
 The following example removes
     frames `J1` and `J2` from around `J3`, the `J1` frame from within
     `J3`, and the third `J1` frame.